kylezoa/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Kyle Cheung is a graduate student in the Digital Agriculture Lab in the Department of Biological and Agricultural Engineering.
-He is motivated to bring the next generation of agricultural decision support using data-validated models aided through remote sensing and artificial intelligence.
+I am a graduate student in the Digital Agriculture Lab in the Department of Biological and Agricultural Engineering.
+My research motivation is to bring the next generation of agricultural decision support using data-validated models aided through remote sensing and artificial intelligence.